jido/INIT/README.md

 #### Array

-Property values arranged as a sequence or as a multi-dimensional table are written as an _array_.
+An _array_ contains property values arranged as a sequence or as a multi-dimensional table.

-In an array, property names are replaced with numbers that denote the index of the property.
+Property names are replaced with numbers that denote the index of the value.

 Example: